 If you have extra wood, consider using it for future projects, such as a birdhouse or a section divider for plants.
 You can reuse broken glass to decorate planters or create decorative stepping stones.

 Consider using excess carpeting or rug scraps to refurbish dog beds or create a new welcome mat.
-Also, think about placing carpet squares underneath furniture to prevent scratched hardwood floors.
+Also, think about placing carpet squares underneath the furniture to prevent scratched hardwood floors.

 Recycle All Materials